10 tools to elevate your home cocktail bar | CNN Underscored

 $10 $5 at Amazon

-“A regular spoon won’t work,” explained Simonson.
+“A regular spoon won’t work,” explains Simonson.
 “A bar spoon spins within your grasp and goes fluidly around the perimeter of a mixing glass.”

 $10 at Amazon